davidcl24/favourites_service/README.md

 This service manages the favourite movies and shows a user can have for a streaming app

+## Characteristics
+* It offers a full CRUD for every user's favourite list.
+* It allows users to add movies and shows to favourites, as well as removing them.
+* It uses the Chi router for a lightweight, yet easy to code API.

+## Setup
 To start your server:

+* Run `go mod download` to download the dependencies
-* Run `go build` to install dependencies and compile the code
+* Run `go build -ldflags="-s -w" server.exe` to compile the code into a static binary
-* Start the endpoint by running the generated binary file
+* Start the endpoint by the generated `server.exe` binary file

 Now the server will be active at [`localhost:7600`](http://localhost:7600).